ayan20985/voxceleron-engine/release/v2/README.md

 The goal of this project is to create a voxel engine that:
 1. Uses modern Vulkan techniques for efficient rendering
-2. Implements efficient face culling and mesh generation
-3. Provides a solid foundation for future voxel-based games
+2. Provides a solid foundation for future voxel-based games
-4. Demonstrates best practices in graphics programming
+3. Demonstrates best practices in graphics programming

 ## Technical Implementation